 In their ardent enthusiasm for America’s emerging role as “the almoner of the world,” evangelical crusaders such as Klopsch and Talmage seem to have been oblivious to this “darker side of humanitarian imagery.”
 Missionaries who sought to safeguard the autonomy and agency of famine sufferers were more attuned to the moral hazards of American military and moral imperialism, but even the most ambivalent found the persuasive power of pictures hard to resist.
 Despite his suspicion that spectacles of suffering might damage attempts to establish solidarity, Marcus Fuller sent in the photographs of “famine’s ravages.”
 By framing these images with a critique of American sensationalism, decadence, and imperial expansion, Fuller hoped to cultivate compassion untainted by condescension, to stimulate sympathy without suggesting superiority, to promote a humble humanitarianism free from haughtiness.

 The history of American humanitarianism in the years following the India famines of the 1890s suggests that Fuller’s effort was largely unsuccessful.
-Over the course of the twentieth and twenty-first century, the United States’ emergence as a world power has often been premised on the idea of the nation’s responsibility to liberate the oppressed and advance the rights of humanity.
+Over the course of the twentieth and twenty-first centuries, the United States’ emergence as a world power has often been premised on the idea of the nation’s responsibility to liberate the oppressed and advance the rights of humanity.
 While some American Christians have questioned this ethics of empire and intervention, many evangelicals have embraced the image of the United States as a Christian nation divinely commissioned to uplift and protect the world’s oppressed and needy people.
 Within this context, pictures of human misery and affliction designed to stir up sympathy for distant and dependent sufferers have proliferated.
 The growth of the “aid industry” and the concomitant development of new mass media technologies have fueled the ever-increasing production and circulation of image-based appeals.
-Recent debates about the “ethics of representation” and the entanglement of humanitarian intervention with American imperialism show that many of the disquieting questions that vexed late-nineteenth-century evangelicals like Marcus and Jennie Fuller remain relevant – and unresolved.
+Recent debates about the “ethics of representation” and the entanglement of humanitarian intervention with American imperialism show that many of the disquieting questions that vexed late nineteenth-century evangelicals like Marcus and Jennie Fuller remain relevant – and unresolved.
 Shedding light on the tensions that characterized earlier efforts to extend American philanthropy abroad will, I hope, help place the issues that bedevil contemporary humanitarianism in broader historical perspective and provide a wider frame for current deliberations about the politics of depicting distant suffering.

-Fig. 1.1 The “first authentic photographs” of India’s famine sufferers “ever published.”
-From the Christian Herald, 20 January 1897.
-Courtesy of the Christian Herald Association, New York.

-Fig. 1.2 “Famine’s Ravages in India.”
-Cover page of the Christian and Missionary Alliance for 12 May 1900.
-Courtesy of the Christian and Missionary Alliance National Archives, Colorado Springs, CO.

-Fig. 1.3 “America, the Almoner of the World.”
-Cover page of the Christian Herald for 26 June 1901.
-Courtesy of the Christian Herald Association, New York.

-Fig. 1.4 Marathi Convention held at the Alliance’s new chapel at Akola.
-From the Christian and Missionary Alliance, 26 April 1902.
-Courtesy of the Christian and Missionary Alliance National Archives, Colorado Springs, CO.

-Fig. 1.5 “Taji and the Blind Man.”
-From the Christian and Missionary Alliance, 2 November 1901.
-Courtesy of the Christian and Missionary Alliance National Archives, Colorado Springs, CO.

-Chapter 2
+2

 Framing Atrocity: